SthePasso/NALU2IMG/README.md

 issues faced by traditional neural networks.
-The NALU2MIG have a error rate lower then the state of art witch make it clear that it do a accurate generalization, numerical representations and numerical functions outside the range observed during training.
-The experiments show that, as compared to other traditional neural network activation functions, our models allow arbitrary numerical functions to be added to the module and controlled via independent learned gates and matrices.
+The NALU2MIG have a error rate lower then the state of art witch make it clear that it do a accurate generalization, numerical representations and numerical functions outside the range observed during training.
+The experiments show that, as compared to other traditional neural network activation functions, our models allow arbitrary numerical functions to be added to the module and controlled via independent learned gates and matrices.